-Send your GPA calculation along with your application, you do not have to update your GPA calculation after 1 April.
-The best students will be selected in the 3rd week of June.
+Send your GPA calculation along with your application, you do not have to update your GPA calculation after the application deadline.

-Based on mutual agreements with certain universities, you might be exempted from the GMAT requirement.
+Based on mutual agreements with certain universities, you might be exempted from taking a GMAT or GRE test.
 Check the list of universities to see whether this applies to you.